jianminchen/Leetcode_Julia/Leetcode weekly contest/ReadMe.md

 I was interrupted in the contest.
 I chatted with my friend about housing renting issues.
 I could not concentrate and was disrupted more than five times.
 I did not solve any algorithm. <br>

 **weekly contest 134**<br>
+April 27, 2019<br>
 I solved the first two algorithms.
 [Here](http://juliachencoding.blogspot.com/2019/04/weekly-contest-114.html) is the blog I wrote after the contest.

+March 13, 2020 <br>

+I have to go back to weekly contest, and I should push myself hard at least once two hours every week, work on contest.
+It is good for my brain and also maintain my desire to be a best programmer in the world.